diliny867/Graphical-Calculator/README.md

 ## Limitations
  - MacOS and Linux family operating systems are not supported
- - GPU's with super old drivers
+ - GPU's with super old drivers are not supported

 ## Used Technologies